sean-parent/notebook/better-code-class/05-runtime-polymorphism.md

 ### Imposes additional requirement on the client

 - Inheritance is intrusive, now our rectangle has become logically part of the system using it
-    - But there a _a lot_ of other uses for rectangle besides a shape in our document
+    - But there are _a lot_ of other uses for rectangle besides a shape in our document
-- Forces the client to allocate and manage memory and efficiency
+- Forces the client to allocate and manage memory
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->